toblux/rust-clamav-client/README.md

 clamav-client = { version = "0.4.2", features = ["tokio-stream"] }
 ```

-Preliminary support for `async-std` is also available by enabling the `async-std` feature:
+Support for `async-std` is also available by enabling the `async-std` feature:

 ```toml
 [dependencies]